Everspace/Excellent-Homebrew-Approach/content/Artifacts/Armor/Obsidian Sheath/index.md

 <attunement></attunement>

 By attuning to the Obsidian Sheath, the wearer is blessed with considerable strength and agility as the plate assists in its user’s movement.
 A lawbringer becomes able to move at a speed of 15 miles per hour outside of combat, covering up to 210 miles in a day without fatigue.
-It's slim fitting makes it easy to conceal under cothing, and it's perfect fit makes the wearer suffer no mobility penalties for it.
+It's slim fitting makes it easy to conceal under clothing, and it's perfect fit makes the wearer suffer no mobility penalties for it.